elmcitylabs/ECL-Facebook/docs/index.rst

 TODO
 ----

-* Decorators for other popular Python frameworks (Flask, Bottle, tornado).
+* Decorators for other popular Python frameworks.
 * More comprehensive test suite.
 * More users!